Do It Again (Pia Mia song)

-"Do It Again" is a song by American singer Pia Mia featuring fellow American musicians Chris Brown and Tyga.
+"Do It Again" is a song by Guamanian singer Pia Mia featuring Chris Brown and Tyga.
 It was released on May 4, 2015, through Wolfpack and Interscope Records.
-Mia recorded "Do It Again" in 2013, when she decided to sample J Boog's 2011 song "Let's Do It Again" after attending his concert in Guam.
+Mia recorded "Do It Again" in 2013, when she decided to interpolate J Boog's 2011 song "Let's Do It Again" after attending his concert in Guam.
 Brown and Tyga asked Mia to be included on the song when it was played in a studio session in 2014.
 It was written by Mia and Tyga alongside George Veikoso, Marc Griffin, and producer Nic Nac (J Boog received a writing credit for the sampling of "Let's Do It Again").
 "Do It Again" is a pop and R&B song, with a mix of hip hop and electronic dance music genres.
 The lyrics include references to Guamanian culture such as Two Lovers Point.
 Music critics described it as a "summer song".

 "Do It Again" peaked at number five on the ARIA Singles Chart in Australia and at number eight on the UK Singles Chart, while also charting at number 71 on the US Billboard Hot 100.
 The song attained platinum or multi-platinum certifications in five countries and appeared on the 2015 year-end charts in Australia and the United Kingdom at positions 53 and 60 respectively.
 The Colin Tilley-directed music video was filmed at a beach in Malibu, California, and was released on June 26, 2015.
 It depicts the three artists performing at a beach and gathering at a cabana.
 Mia performed "Do It Again" at an American Express concert and as an opening act on Jason Derulo's Australian tour leg in 2015.
 In April 2020, a dance challenge of the song uploaded by Noah Schnapp on social media platform TikTok went viral, with celebrities such as Jimmy Fallon, Jennifer Lopez, Charli D'Amelio, and Addison Rae participating.